Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Conclusion

 A combination of three advanced IR methodologies allowed us to track the structural changes of the PCB chromophore inside the protein matrix of the red/green CBCR Slr-g3.
 First, transient 1D~IR spectroscopy was used to establish the time scales of various photocycle events.
-The higher resolution power of IR spectroscopy, as compared to UV/Vis spectroscopy, revealed an additional intermediate preceding the formation of Pr, which has not been observed before.
-In addition, difference cross-peaks in the stationary 2D~IR spectrum guided the assignment of certain signals based on changes in vibrational coupling of the chromophore modes.
+The ability of IR spectroscopy to sense structural changes that do not impact the electronic transitions probed by UV/Vis spectroscopy revealed an additional intermediate preceding the formation of Pr, which has not been observed before.
 Here it is important to note that the discussed vibrational modes overlap with the strongly overwhelming amide I modes from the protein backbone.
-Nevertheless, the vibratonal modes of the chromophore can be isolated dy difference spectroscopy and validated by the calculations.
-Finally, the two previous experiments were combined into transient 2D~IR spectroscopy.
-The 2D~IR difference spectra of various intermediate species were obtained, that allowed us to gain insights into the coupling patterns associated with the later stages after the photoreaction.
-The combination of these three techniques allowed us to draw consistent conclusions about the reaction mechanism that Slr-g3 undergoes after excitation.
-For example, reaction steps could be determined during which the PCB chromophore de- and reprotonates and during which ring A rotates into plane to form the Pr state.
+Nevertheless, the vibratonal modes of the chromophore can be isolated by difference spectroscopy and validated by the calculations.
+On the other hand, this approach identifies contributions from the protein backbone that are linked to protein function.
+Comparison of transient IR with transient VIS spectroscopy allows to disentangle kinetic steps that are associated mostly with the protein vs those that involve the chromophore; only the latter are detectable in the vis.
+Finally, transient 2D~IR difference spectra of various intermediate species were obtained, that allowed us to gain insights into the coupling patterns in the various intermediates, as well as their structural disorder.
+The combination of these four techniques allowed us to draw consistent conclusions about the reaction mechanism that Slr-g3 undergoes after excitation.
+For example, reaction steps could be determined during which a Pr-like electrostatic environment is established around ring D and during which ring A rotates into plane to form the Pr state.